-(III) Lesson plans.

-(A) All basic and reserve training academies shall develop and maintain up-to-date formal written lesson plans that are on file

-- for each academic course of instruction and for each of the skills training programs. - (B) Each lesson plan and/or an accompanying lesson plan cover sheet must include at least the following information, as applicable: - (1) Course title; and - (2) Number of hours for the course required by the POST Academic Training Program and the number of actual course hours that will be instructed; and - (3) Learning goals, course objectives and/or performance outcomes for the course; and - (4) Method of instruction; and - (5) Instructional content of the course that substantiates the stated goals, objectives and/or outcomes of the course; and - (6) A copy of any handouts, multimedia and/or PowerPoint presentations that will be used during the instruction. - (IV) Daily schedules. - (A) For all skills training programs, daily schedules are required that contain the information referenced in each of the skills training programs. - (B) The format, number of pages and organization of information on the daily schedules shall be at the discretion of the primary skills instructor and/or academy director. - (V) Source material. - (A) For source material identified as required source material in the current POST Curriculum Bibliography, at least one (1) copy of each of the publications or sources must be maintained at the place of academic instruction.
-For those sources that are referenced with a website address, providing the trainees with readily available Internet access is acceptable in lieu of maintaining at least one (1) copy of each of the publications or sources.
+- (3) For skills training, the format of the attendance records must clearly substantiate that the minimum ratios required by Rule 24, Skills Training Safety and Skills Program Requirements for Basic and Reserve Academies, have been met. - (III) Lesson plans. - (A) All basic and reserve training academies shall develop and maintain up-to-date lesson plans that are on file for each academic course of instruction and for each of the skills training programs. - (B) Each academic and skills lesson plan must include at least the following information, as applicable: - (1) Course title as specified in the POST Academic Training Program (Basic or Reserve) or the POST skills training program; and - (2) Number of hours for the course required by the POST Academic Training Program and the number of actual course hours that will be instructed; and - (3) Learning goals, course objectives and/or performance outcomes for the course; and - (4) Method of instruction; and - (5) Instructional content of the course that substantiates the stated goals, objectives and/or outcomes of the course; and - (6) A copy of any handouts, multimedia and/or PowerPoint presentations that will be used during the instruction; and - (7) A list of source material utilized for the course.

-- (VI) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (C) The time allotted for academic examinations shall be in addition to the number of Required Minimum Hours for each course as specified in the Basic Academic Training Program or Reserve Academic Training Program.

-(VII) Certificates of completion.
+- (C) Skills lesson plans must additionally include the programspecific documentation referenced within the applicable POST skills training program. - (IV) Daily schedules. - (A) For all skills training programs, daily schedules are required that contain the information referenced in each of the skills training programs. - (B) The format, number of pages and organization of information on the daily schedules shall be at the discretion of the primary skills instructor and/or academy director. - (V) Source material. - (A) For source material identified as required source material in the current POST Curriculum Bibliography, at least one (1) copy of each of the publications or sources must be maintained at the place of academic instruction.
+For those sources that are referenced with a website address, providing the trainees with readily available Internet access is acceptable in lieu of maintaining at least one (1) copy of each of the publications or sources. - (VI) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (C) The time allotted for academic examinations shall be in addition to the number of Required Minimum Hours for each course as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (VII) Academy certificates of completion.